mwilki23/rsp_project/README.md

 __Deliverables__
 ------------------------------------------------
 For this project, we produced the code necessary to have a turtlebot use its raspicam to detect and follow a fiducial marker (AR tag), both in real life and in gazebo.
-To do so we have created the following packages (Descriptions in Package Description Section):
+To do so we have created the following packages (descriptions in Package Description section):

 __Camera Related__
 - turtlebot_camera_bringup